Updated March 23rd 2020

 Paddy Doran High performance Cycling and Triathlon coach,.
 Does your pedalling cadence give you the most speed for the effort that you make

-I was a spectator at a triathlon in the Phoenix Park a while ago and it was brilliant to see about a thousand competitors cycling and running around the Park.
+I was a spectator at a triathlon some time ago in the Phoenix and it was brilliant to see about a thousand competitors cycling and running around the Park.

 Mistakes on the flat